Steven Tackett, M.Ed., LPCC-S

 Just know you are not alone, and I am here to meet you where you are.
 Together we will work towards the best outcome you are seeking.

-Bentley R. Vandever, M.A., LPCA
+Bentley R. Vandever, M.A., LPCC

 Hi!
 My name is Bentley Vandever and I was born and raised right here in Ashland, Kentucky.
 I obtained my Bachelor’s Degree in Counseling Psychology in 2020 and completed my Master’s Degree in Clinical Mental Health Counseling at Northwestern University in 2023.
 I am a member of the National Board for Certified Counselors.